 Marvin Kelley of Etowah County won first place in Alabama’s inaugural Talk Meet in 1957.
 He was also the first Young People’s Committee chairman.
-Talk Meet, now called Discussion Meet, was revamped when the Federation rejoined AFBF in 2006.
+Talk Meet, now called Discussion Meet, was revamped when the Federation voted to rejoined AFBF in 2005.
 It encourages a committee-style discussion centered on agricultural issues.

 Alabama’s first Excellence in Agriculture contest was in 2006.
 Amy Belcher of Montgomery County won the competition, which examines agricultural and Farm Bureau involvement for those whose primary income is earned off farm.

 Past contests included the Miss Alabama Agriculture pageant.
 Jewel Walters of Tuscaloosa County was named the first winner in 1958.
 The final queen, Casey East of Pike County, was crowned in 2008.